DV-Scripts/fleeca-edit/README.md

 # Description
-* Interior edit of the fleeca paints.
+* Interior edit of the fleeca banks.
 Just a little modernized instead the old panels and such.
 Will continue to add props and find better textures ect.. so keep an eye out for updtaes

 # Dependencies